typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 $p has email $email;
 ```

-Lastly, to create a viable query from that statement, we need to add match keyword at the beginning.
-After that it is
+Lastly, to create a viable query from that statement, we need to add the keyword `match` at the beginning.
+After that
-ready to be sent to the TypeDB server in a data read transaction to a database with a corresponding schema.
+it is ready to be sent to the TypeDB server in a data read transaction to a database with an appropriate schema.

 <div class="note">
 [Note]
-If you want to run these and other examples from our documentation, make sure you have completed the Quickstart guide
+If you want to run these and other examples from our documentation, make sure you have completed the
-to set up the database with relevant schema and dataset.
+[Quickstart guide](../01-start/03-quickstart.md) to set up the database with relevant schema and dataset.
 </div>

 ```typeql